vmstio/docs/content/infrastructure/networking.md

 ## Public IPs

-The public IP addresses assigned to our load balancer, CDN and virtual machines are IP addresses issued and owned by DigitalOcean.
+The public IP addresses assigned to our load balancer, CDN, and virtual machines are IP addresses issued and owned by DigitalOcean.

 ### IPv6

-At this time none of our systems are accessible via IPv6.
+At this time, none of our systems are accessible via IPv6.
 This is due to a [known limitation](https://docs.digitalocean.com/products/networking/load-balancers/details/limits/) of DigitalOcean's managed load balancer service.

 As the load balancer is our entry point for all other services, we do not enable IPv6 for Droplets even though it is technically supported.